SUN DOODLE

 • Oct - Nov 2025

-I used a color palette that felt beachy but not overly saturated like some kids sunscreens.
+I used a color palette that felt beachy but not overly saturated like some kids’ sunscreens.
 By using some bright and pastel colors, there was a nice balance of tones.

-I design a primary logo using the pastel blue for all of the letters.
+I designed a primary logo using the pastel blue for all of the letters.
 I drew all the letters by hand and added sunbeams to the S to make it playful.
 I then created my secondary logo in the shape of the circle and used more colors to and shapes to make it even more playful.
 The secondary logo was designed to go on the top of my packaging containers and other merchandise items.

 Brand Posters